ngageoint/geoq/README.md

 ### GeoQ Installation ###

+**Docker Installation::**
+A new docker implementation has been developed and is available at [https://hub.docker.com/r/stephenrjones/geoq-django10].
+This is an upgraded version of the server and has not yet been fully tested.

 **Cloud Installation::**

 1. You can optionally deploy GeoQ with all dependencies to a Virtual Machine or a cloud VM (such as an Amazon Web Services EC2 box) by using the chef installer at [https://github.com/ngageoint/geoq-chef-installer](https://github.com/ngageoint/geoq-chef-installer)